urbanjost/M_framework/README.md

 !
 use M_framework, only : unit_test_start,unit_test,unit_test_end, &
                  unit_test_mode, unit_test_level, unit_test_stop
-use M_framework, only : CHECK_PREFIX ! change column one of messages
+use M_framework, only : TEST_PREFIX ! change column one of messages
 !
 !use M_mymodule ! load any modules you will be testing implicit none